Whether writing is a hobby or a career for you, developing consistent writing habits is key to becoming a better writer.

 6. Eliminate Empty Words

 Sentences contain working words and glue words.
-Working words tell your reader the key information they need to know.
-They convey emotions, describe details, and help readers understand what you are trying to say.
-Glue words hold the working words together, and make them work as sentences.
+Working words tell your reader key information, convey emotions, and provide meaning.
+Glue words hold the working words together.

 8. Replace Adjectives with Descriptions

 Adjectives are powerful.
 However, they only tell what’s happening; they don’t give the reader an experience.
 In this sentence, the adjective tells us Peter’s feelings: